squirro/frontend-coding-challenge/README.md

 The API endpoint that you will need for most of the tasks is: `http://localhost:3000/stores`.
 This endpoint will return all store resources and related resources within `included` array.
 If you need any other endpoint, check the JSON:API specification.

-If you have any issues with POST request returning errors - please read the first few sections of JSON:API documentation carefully.

 #### Running API:
 - Clone this repo locally